Plants Plus: Publications

 The Nurserymen published a 40-page monthly magazine called The Nurserymen which was issued free to customers.
 The magazine featured commissioned articles, product advertisements and group promotional information.
 In September 1991, the magazine was renamed Plants Plus (Vol. 13, No. 1) to reflect the re-branding of the group.
 In February 1995, the magazine became Plants Plus Garden Living (Vol. 16, No. 6).
 Publication of a free magazine ceased in July 1996.

-Plants Plus regularly publish promotional catalogues and a subscriber-based magazine called Gardening Days.
+Plants Plus publish a subscriber-based quarterly magazine, Gardening Days.

-Services

-Plants Plus member nurseries stock a range of plants, gardening equipment, fertilisers and related garden products.
-The size of each garden centre is variable, since each is independently owned.

-Plants Plus manages a loyalty scheme called the Plants Plus Loyalty Club.
-For an annual fee, members are sent a quarterly magazine (called Gardening Days), membership card and discount vouchers which can be redeemed at any member nursery.

-There are 75 Plants Plus member nurseries across Australia.